Vegetable broth & why very few deserve the name

 Advertorial.
-Vegetable broth sounds super healthy at first - after all, it only contains vegetables and salt.
-For many, it serves as a tasty base for a wide variety of soups and sauces, to give your favourite dishes a spicy flavour or to let you enjoy it purely infused with water.
-What you probably don't think about with the basic is flavour enhancers, aromas, sugar and colourings.
+Vegetable stock sounds super healthy at first - after all, it only contains vegetables and salt.
+Many people use it as a tasty base for a wide variety of soups and sauces, to add a spicy flavour to their favourite dishes or to enjoy on its own with water.
+What you probably don't think about with this basic are Flavour enhancerFlavours, Sugar and Colourants.

 But most commercial vegetable broths contain many of these ingredients and the vegetable content, on the other hand, is very low.